Antonio Donnarumma: Genoa

 Despite his earlier statements, on 31 August 2012 – transfer deadline day – Donnarumma was transferred to Serie A club Genoa for a €1.8 million transfer fee on a 3-year contract, as a part of a deal which saw youth prospect Johad Ferretti join Milan, also for a €1.8 million transfer fee.
 Donnarumma spent the season as the third-choice goalkeeper behind Sébastien Frey and Alexandros Tzorvas, making his only one appearance and Serie A debut in a 0–0 draw at Bologna on the last day.
 He kept the same role in the following season, backing up his new teammates Mattia Perin and Albano Bizzarri.
 Despite not making a single appearance throughout the season, in February he signed an extension to his contract with Genoa until 2018.

 Bari

 For the 2014–15 season, Donnarumma joined Serie B club Bari on loan.
 He started the season as the regular goalkeeper for the side, before losing out his place in the line-up to Enrico Guarna in mid-February.

 Asteras Tripolis

-On 27 July 2016, Donnarumma joined Super League Greece club Asteras Tripoli on a three-year contract for an undisclosed fee.
+On 27 July 2016, Donnarumma joined Super League Greece club Asteras Tripolis on a three-year contract for an undisclosed fee.
 On 30 October 2016, he made his debut with the club in a home cup game against Veria.